Give Your Bedding and Towels a Refresh at Brooklinen's Surprise Sale

 This is also the time to grab yourself a bath towel or two (or three) among other bath accessories like bath mats and bathroom organizers.
 And while you're at it, throw in some loungewear — such as a plush robe or candle — for an easy holiday gift to treat your loved ones to.

-Below, shop our favorite Brooklien pieces from the Surprise Sale and while you're shopping, check out our October Prime Day deal coverage here.
+Below, shop our favorite Brooklien pieces from the Surprise Sale and while you're shopping, check out our Early Black Friday coverage here.

 Bigger duvet buttons and corner ties make the Luxe Duvet Cover an easy choice for your new bed covering.